NikolaiProgramist/php-project-48/README.md

 ## Run

 To use the utility, run the binary file and specify the output format (`stylish` by default).
-Also pass the paths to the two files you need.
+Also pass the paths to the two files you need:

 ```bash
 bin/gendiff --format=stylish file1.json file2.json
 ```

-You can also choose the second output format `plain`
+You can also choose the second output format `plain`:

 ```bash
 bin/gendiff --format=plain file1.json file2.json
 ```

-Instead of the flag `--format`, you can use the short version `-f`
+Instead of the flag `--format`, you can use the short version `-f`.

 ## Examples: